iliangagliardi/mongoshrc/README.md

-# create a .mongoshrc.js file under your home directory and use the script content
+# create a .mongoshrc.js file under your home directory and use the js script content